Skip to content

 Picked palette

 Click the image to move the selected pin, or drag any pin.
-The magnifier shows the exact pixel under your cursor.
+Zoom in for pixel-precise picks; the magnifier shows the exact pixel under your cursor.

 Field notes